mie-lab/trackintel/ROADMAP.md

 * Documentation
   * Link a guide to the readme how to contribute to the documentation
   * The documentation should be complete (all functions and methods are mentioned)
-  * The documentation should not be focused on postgis
+  * The documentation should not be focused on PostGIS

 ## v2.0.0